Kill Your Project Managers – Building Successful Project Teams

 The “digital transformation” in the age of ever-faster revolving technological change is not a completed process.
 Today, change cycles no longer last a human lifetime.

-Companies must therefore explore the future while exploiting the present.
+Companies must explore the future while exploiting the present.

 They must cultivate a culture of innovation and leadership that fosters new business models and corporate portfolios.
 In a world defined and driven by rapid change, the ability to adapt quickly and be resilient is the new core competence.